abd-h/St-Huxley-s-Community-College/README.md

 # Carlyon Community School

-Mdn HTML lessons: Understanding of all the text styling techniques;
+  Mdn HTML lessons: Understanding of all the .text styling techniques;

 ## Local Development